Machinima was a former content creation and delivery network focused on publishing gaming-related videos.

 The content Machinima published was primarily hosted on YouTube.
 Additionally, it also uploaded videos on its own website, Vimeo, and various social channels.

 Example brands under its network included Inside Gaming, Machinima Live, ETC News, Machinima Respawn, and more.

 Machinima also released original programming such as Mortal Kombat: Legacy or DC’s Hero Project, oftentimes in partnership with established media brands like Warner Bros. or Capcom.

 The creators that Machinima worked together with mostly signed lifetime deals that prohibited them from releasing similar content under their own name.

 Machinima shut down in February 2019 after close to 20 years in business.
 How it came to be, who was behind it, and what ultimately led to its demise will be covered in the next few chapters.

 Machinima, formerly headquartered in Los Angeles, California, was launched in 2000 by Hugh Hancock.

-The concept of machinima originated a few years prior to the launch with the advancement of computer graphics and the resulting games.
+The concept of machinima originated a few years prior to the launch thanks to advancements in computer graphics and the thus resulting games.